Monash-Oxford pathway opportunity

-About the Monash-Oxford Degree pathway
+About the Monash-Oxford pathway

 Would you like to graduate with a qualification from Monash University and the University of Oxford?
 Would you like to study the Bachelor of Civil Law (BCL) or the Masters in Law and Finance (MLF) at the University of Oxford (Oxford)?
 The Faculty of Law offers a pathway opportunity to Oxford for outstanding Monash students enrolled in the Juris Doctor (JD) to study either of the following postgraduate programs:

-- meet the Oxford admissions guidelines.
+Your application must meet the Oxford admissions standards.

 Not all applicants will receive a course offer.
 Applications must include all your Monash unit results.